sbalkunde/sbalkunde/README.md

 Certifications & Continuous Learning - preparing to pursue certifications like A+, Network+, and Server+ to deepen my technical expertise for cloud/on-prem infrastructure support roles.

 💼 Let's Connect
 Interested in ITSM, ServiceNow, or cloud-based infrastructure?
 I’d love to collaborate and exchange ideas!
-Feel free to reach out at sbalkunde@hawk.iit.edu.
+Feel free to reach out.